 Tubal Disease Treatment in New York

-Hysterosalpingogram–this is an x-ray test in which a radiologist places a catheter into the uterus and injects iodine contrast dye.
-The dye is injected and x-rays are taken to determine if the tubes spill the dye.
+A common form of diagnosing tubal disease, a hysterosalpingogram, is an X-ray test.
+During this diagnostic procedure, a radiologist places a catheter into the uterus and injects iodine contrast dye.
+The X-rays are taken to determine whether the fallopian tubes spill the dye.

-Saline sonogram–this is an ultrasound procedure in which a physician places a catheter into the uterus and injects normal saline into the uterine cavity.
-This test is best for determining any uterine anomalies but can sometimes check if one or both tubes are open.
+An ultrasound procedure also used to diagnose tubal disease, a saline sonogram requires a physician to place a catheter into the uterus and inject normal saline into the uterine cavity.
+This test is best for determining any uterine anomalies, but sometimes can check if one or both tubes are open.